AnyLogic

 Delay (timeout/schedule) with resources — you can define the task duration as a delay or use a schedule and define the minimal logic for the resources that will execute this task.

 If the resources you are using for the downtime task are also used elsewhere, the priority of the downtime task will be 0.
-If you need to define a more complex logic including the prioritizing of resources, you should define it in a separate flowchart and select Go to flowchart option in this parameter.
+If you need to define a more complex logic including the prioritizing of resources, you should define it in a separate flowchart and select Go to flowchart option in this property.

 If the At downtime equipment property is set, the equipment starts the delay only after reaching the maintenance location.